AmarooHQ/whitepaper/10-Ultra-Terminum/80-conclusions.md

 ## Addressing *Buterin's Trilemma*

-\pz{Clarify $\lambda$ and $T$}

-The underlying primitive, \emph{Proof of Reflection}, promotes the necessary interconnections between chains to achieve scalability without compromising on decentralization or security, thus, in conjunction with \emph{Ultra Terminum}, addressing the conflicts that lie at the heart of the trilemma, as illustrated in \cref{fig:trilemma-core-conflict-solved}.
+The underlying primitive, \emph{Proof of Reflection}, promotes the necessary interconnections between chains to achieve scalability without compromising on decentralization or security, thus, in conjunction with \emph{Ultra Terminum}, addressing the conflicts that lie at the heart of the trilemma, as illustrated in \Cref{fig:trilemma-core-conflict-solved}.
 \emph{Security} is achieved at the core of this approach, where each blockchain uses \emph{reflections} to share security, while keeping the state local, allowing each chain to become \emph{as secure as the entire network}.
 \emph{Scalability} and \emph{decentralization} result from the fact that each chain only needs to process an $O(c)$ load for its chain state and an $O(c)$ load for the PoR graph.